Download our FREE smartphone app today!

 Rights Respecting Schools Award

-At VIPS Kings Hill, we are proud to have been recognised for our commitment to educating children about their rights by being awarded the Silver award and are now working towards our Gold Award.
+At VIPS Kings Hill, we are proud to have been recognised for our commitment to educating children about their rights by being awarded the GOLD award.
+Unicef is the world’s leading organisation working for children and their rights.
+Gold is the highest accolade given by Unicef UK and shows a deep and thorough commitment to children’s rights at all levels of school life.

 We provide opportunities for children to exercise their rights and to campaign both locally and globally.
 Being a rights respecting school has positively impacted the whole school community by encouraging a respectful, inclusive, safe and nurturing environment and has allowed the children to become wider thinkers, inspiring them to be passionate about promoting positive change.

-A copy of our assessment report can be found here: Valley Invicta Primary School at Kings Hill RRSA Silver Award Report
+A copy of our assessment report can be found here: Valley Invicta Primary School at Kings Hill RRSA Gold Award Report

 What is the Rights Respecting Schools Award?